-Auto-Billing – A proposed feature of Integrated Settlement whereby a billing carrier is able to submit a list of uplifts.
-Integrated Settlement will then find the prorate (either a stored own prorate or an NFP) and create the necessary billing, settlement, and invoice files.
+Auto-Billing – A feature of SIS whereby a billing carrier is able to submit a list of uplifts.
+SIS will then find the prorate (either a stored own prorate or an NFP) and create the necessary billing, settlement, and invoice files.
 A pro-forma invoice is sent to the billing carrier daily, and invoices are sent to the billing and billed carrier on settlement.

 BSP (Billing and Settlement Plan) – An IATA service for the settlement of ticket revenues between agents and carriers.
 BSP fees can appear on electronic invoices.
 More information on BSP

 CDA (Call Day Adjustment) –An adjustment based on the difference between the exchange rates of Miscellaneous items as submitted to the ICH and the exchange rate used on Call Day.